10 adorable words that don't exist in English - but should

 Language: French

-Espirit de l’Escalier means thinking too late for a funny answer, literally down the stairs on the way.
+Espirit de l’escalier means thinking of a witty answer too late, literally on the way down the stairs.
 This delightful term comes from the French philosopher Denis Diderot.
-During dinner in the house of the statesman Jacques Necker, Diderot was made a remark that made him speechless at the time.
-He later explained: "A sensitive man like me, who is overwhelmed by the arguments raised against him, is confused and can only think clearly [when he reaches] at the foot of the stairs."
+During a dinner at the house of the statesman Jacques Necker, a remark was made to Diderot that left him speechless at the time.
+He later explained: "A sensitive man like myself, overwhelmed by the arguments brought against him, becomes confused and can only think clearly again [when he reaches] at the bottom of the stairs."

 3. Akihi